mirisuzanne/miriamsuzanne/content/2016/08/17/trans.rst

 If you have a photo of us together,
 **or** me in some specific context
-(like speaking at a conference), it's up to you.
+(like at a conference),
+leave it up.
 I don't love old pictures of me, but who does?
 That was me,
 and **I'm not interested in**
-losing all references to my past.
+losing all proof of my existence before 2015.
-It's **a trade-off** I'm willing to live with.
+It's **a trade-off** I'm happy to live with.

 Many trans people will want to remove all old photos, and they have *very good reasons for it*.
-If someone else you know transitions, don't assume my answer is true for them — ask!
+If you know someone else transitioning, don't assume my answer is true for them — ask!

 .. _on my about page: /who/